 GSCC offers students the opportunity to live on the Wallace Drive Campus in Lewis W. Fowler Hall.
 This on-campus facility is convenient to classes and adjacent to recreation areas.
-Fowler Hall features semi-private suites with baths, as well as study areas, lounges, game rooms, laundry room, snack and drink vending machines, and in-room controlled heating and air conditioning, and Wi-Fi connection.
+Fowler Hall features semi-private suites with dormitory size refrigerators, baths, as well as study areas, lounges, game room, laundry room, snack and drink vending machines, and in-room controlled heating and air conditioning, and Wi-Fi connection.
 Rooming is limited.
 Students are encouraged to apply for housing early.

-For information about living in the residence hall, students may contact the Residence Hall Director's office at 256.439.6868 or the front desk of Fowler Hall at 256.549.8369.
+For information about living in the residence hall, students may contact the Director of Residence Life at 256.549.8212 or the front desk of Fowler Hall at 256.549.8369.